 According to the Enneagram, each type has a natural gift – a strength – that springs from its internally held worldview.
 However, like all strengths, this gift can be overused and eventually distorted to the point that it becomes our greatest liability or weakness.
 Learning about the inner workings of your type (and the types of others) offers you a real advantage in identifying, adjusting and compensating for these imbalances while at the same time helping you to make the very best use of the gifts and special abilities you have been accorded.

-Take a look at the nine Enneagram types on the following page.
+Take a look at the nine Enneagram types below.
 You may immediately recognize yourself, your significant other, your boss, or your best friend from even these brief descriptions.
 If not, look a little deeper at some of the suggested resources at the end of this article.
 If nothing else, you’ll gain an appreciation for how many different kinds of people and core beliefs there are out there, and perhaps some ideas about how you can relate more successfully with those who might otherwise mystify you.

 But be forewarned, the Enneagram has a way of sucking you in and making you want to know more – and with dozens of books dedicated to analyzing and dissecting each type, it’s surprisingly easy to get hooked.
 Before long, you’ll be annoying your friends by saying things like, “Geez, you are such a six.”
 Still game?
 Read on!